-How to Discipline a Child with ADHD
+How To Discipline A Child With ADHD

-Because of their hypersensitivity, however, it’s paramount that any corrections you give be done in a soft but firm voice: ADHD kids may react to even the slightest sound of anger.
+Because of their hypersensitivity, however, it’s paramount that any corrections you give be done in a soft but firm voice.
+Kids with ADHD may react to even the slightest sound of anger.
 And as you should with all kids, focus on conveying that a particular behavior is inappropriate, not that your child is bad for doing it.